SubhangiSati/Classification-of-Venomous-and-non-venomous-snakes/Readme.md

-# Snake Venom Classification using Transfer Learning with MobileNetV2
+# Snake Classification (venomous/ non-venomous) using Transfer Learning with MobileNetV2

 ## Overview